Kate Collins (journalist)

-Kate Collins (born 7 April 1983 in Mount Gambier, South Australia) is an Australian journalist.
+Kate Collins (born 6 April 1983 in Mount Gambier, South Australia) is an Australian former journalist.

-Collins formerly presented Nine News Adelaide with Brenton Ragless.
+Collins previously co‑presented Nine News Adelaide with Brenton Ragless.

 Career

-Collins studied at Norwood Morialta High School, and later the University of Adelaide, and the University of South Australia.
-She has also worked as a weekend newsreader at Austereo Radio.
-She began training as a presenter at C31 Adelaide.
+Collins attended Norwood Morialta High School, before studying at the University of Adelaide and the University of South Australia.
+She also worked as a weekend newsreader for Austereo Radio.
+Her presenting career began with training at C31 Adelaide.

-She joined NWS 9 in Adelaide in 2006 as a general reporter for Nine News, and in 2007 began acting as fill-in news presenter on weekends.
-She replaced Rob Kelvin in 2011.
+In 2006, she joined NWS 9 in Adelaide as a general reporter for Nine News.
+The following year, she began serving as a weekend fill‑in news presenter, and in 2011 she succeeded Rob Kelvin as a main presenter.

-Collins was formerly the presenter of the now-defunct Adelaide edition of A Current Affair.
+Collins later hosted the Adelaide edition of A Current Affair until the program was discontinued.

-On 10 November 2025, Collins was made redundant from the Nine Network after 19 years with the network.
+On 10 November 2025, she was made redundant from the Nine Network after 19 years with the company.

+In January 2026, Collins joined FiveAA as the breakfast newsreader on Breakfast with David Penberthy and Will Goodings.